Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

 B. Culture the imported stallion:

-1. Ensure that the stallion has not received systemic antibiotics for at least seven (7) days prior to collecting cultures; and, ensure that the stallion has not had topical antimicrobials applied to his external genitalia for at least 21 days prior to collecting cultures.
-Do not collect cultures if systemic antibiotics were administered within 7 days of collection of cultures.
-Do not collect cultures if topical antimicrobials were applied within 21 days of collection of cultures.
+1. Ensure that the stallion has not received systemic antibiotics for at least seven (7) days prior to collecting cultures; and, ensure that the stallion has not had topical antimicrobials applied to his external genitalia for at least twenty-one (21) days prior to collecting cultures.
+Do not collect cultures if systemic antibiotics were administered within seven (7) days of collection of cultures.
+Do not collect cultures if topical antimicrobials were applied within twenty-one (21) days of collection of cultures.

 2. Collect one set of culture specimens from each stallion.

 3. Culture the shaft of penis and prepuce, urethral sinus, fossa glandis, and the distal urethra using a separate swab for each of these four sites.
 Swab sites may be cleaned with cotton and plain water, if necessary, to remove excess organic debris.
 Do not scrub or use disinfectants or detergent cleaners prior to swabbing.